Icarians: Cabet as radical French politician

 Historian Morris Hillquit has argued that the posting of Cabet to Corsica was a calculated "shrewd move on the part of the government" to remove a prominent radical critic from the political hothouse of Paris "under the guise of a reward for his services during the revolution."
 Be that as it may, despite his employment as a government functionary in Corsica, Cabet moved into criticism of the new Orléanist regime for its conservatism and half-measures with respect to constitutional rule and the democratic rights of the people.
 This brought about Cabet's prompt removal from office by the new regime in Paris, at whose pleasure Cabet served.

 Following his dismissal as Corsican Attorney-General, Cabet turned his hand to writing, authoring a four-volume history of the French Revolution.
 He also remained active in politics and was elected as a deputy to the lower chamber of the National Assembly in 1834.
 Cabet emerged as a fierce opponent of the new conservative regime and a potential revolutionary leader, drawing the attention of the regime and its repressive mechanism.
 In an effort to eliminate the dangerous democratic agitator, Cabet was given the choice of two years' imprisonment or five years in foreign exile.
 He decided upon the latter punishment and immediately went into exile in England.

 During his five years of English exile, Cabet dedicated himself to philosophical and economic study, carefully considering the relationship between political structures and economic welfare throughout history.
+He read and was inspired by Thomas More's Utopia (1516).
 Cabet's findings were later summarized thus by one of his acolytes: